Chindon'ya: Origin as single performers in Osaka

 Musical street performers have a long history in Japan, with a range of practices, from the founder of kabuki, Izumo no Okuni, to the komusō mendicant monks of the Fuke school of Zen Buddhism.
 The first recorded instance of street performers forming a chindon'ya for the purposes of advertising appears in Osaka during the 19th century (late Edo period and early Meiji period), with the first known chindon'ya generally thought to be a candy seller in Osaka named Amekatsu, who, around 1845, used singing and a noise making toy to attract attention to his own portable candy stall.

-Amekatsu, who was known for his strong voice, became well-known in the city, and thus began to advertise for other stores as well as his own, doing so wearing a large hat, straw sandals and a belt with small bells attached to it, using a wooden hyogoshi noisemaker to draw people's attention.
-Amekatsu was succeeded by a former bath attendant, Isamikame, who also used to shout "tozai" (lit., "East-West", equivalent to "listen up" or "come one, come all").
+Amekatsu, who was known for his strong voice, became well known in the city, and thus began to advertise for other stores as well as his own, doing so wearing a large hat, straw sandals and a belt with small bells attached to it, using a wooden hyogoshi noisemaker to draw people's attention.
+Amekatsu was succeeded by a former bath attendant, Isamikame, who also used to shout "tozai" (lit., "East-West", equivalent to "come one, come all").
 Subsequently, such advertising street performers were called tozaiya in Osaka up to World War II.
 He soon received competition from another advertiser called Maemoto, and they split their business, with one covering the Uemachi region and the other covering the Shinmachi region of Osaka.
 After Maemoto died in 1891, his brother, also called Maemoto took over the business, and he was soon joined by his son and daughter, probably the first female chindon'ya.
 Maemoto is also famous as being the first person in Osaka to die from electric shock in 1893.
 Other well-known performers from this time are Tanbataya Kurimaru, a former sweet chestnut seller, and Satsumaya Imosuke, a former bean seller.
 These two also occasionally added a second performer to their band.